-Code Institute has the most outstanding students, the vast majority of whom are career changers.
+Code Institute has the most outstanding students, the vast majority of whom are career changers and upskillers.
 They are dedicated, motivated and committed.
 They work hard to reach their goals.
 Today, we’re looking at some tips for success for students on our programme.

 The popularity of online learning has been growing for years.
 However, over the last few months, it has undoubtedly taken a lot of the limelight when it comes to means of education.
 There have always been tremendous advantages to learning online.
 We live in a hectic world, and even before the current pandemic, it was seen as a flexible way for people to learn.

 With online learning, some of the advantages include;

 - Moving at a pace that is suited to you.
 You don’t have to wait for those who are falling behind in class.

 However, like with any educational journey that you choose to embark on, quality and high standards matter a lot.
 Code Institute prides itself on the quality of education that we provide.
 We are the only university credit-rated online coding bootcamp in Europe, and we offer unrivalled support.
 We work with our students to ensure they land in jobs that are suited to them.
 And we work with industry to ensure that our curriculum is delivering skills that are needed by today’s workforce.